 Inventory Toolkit - Systemize

 Enter the information for Product Name, Color, Thickness, Length, Width, and Cost.
-Because you track each slab with its own serial number, only one slab is represented on each line in the spreadsheet.
-Excel does make it easy to automatically copy information into many rows.
+Track each slab with its own serial number so that only one slab is represented on each line in the spreadsheet.
+Excel makes it easy to automatically copy information into many rows.

 When the material arrives, enter a Serial Number, Received Date, Lot Number, and Location in the spreadsheet.
-It's best to create your own system of serial numbers, instead of relying on the numbers from your stone distributor.
-You can use the Autofill feature in Excel to generate new serial numbers.
+It's best to create a system of serial numbers instead of relying on the numbers from the stone distributor.
+Use the Autofill feature in Excel to generate new serial numbers.

 Or allocate the slab when it's known exactly which slabs will be used for a particular job.
-When you assign material to a Job, enter the Job Name in the Description column and write it on the slab.
-You may want to use a Cut Sheet to give to your saw operators, so they can confirm that they're using the right slab.
+When material is assigned to a Job, enter the Job Name in the Description column and write it on the slab.
+Many fabricators use a cut sheet to give to the saw operators, so they can confirm that they're using the right slab.

-- Once fabrication is complete, delete the row from your spreadsheet.
-It's also possible to make a separate tab that shows the consumed inventory.
-Instead of deleting the row, you can cut it from the live inventory tab and paste it into the consumed tab on the spreadsheet.
+It's a good idea to make a separate tab that shows the consumed inventory.
+Instead of deleting the row, cut it from the live inventory tab and paste it into the consumed tab in the spreadsheet.

-- Count your physical inventory.
-Periodically you will need to complete a physical count of your actual slabs and check to see that the numbers agree with your spreadsheet.
-Most people do this on a monthly or quarterly basis.
-Print the spreadsheet and mark each serialized slab as you find it in your yard.
-Note any locations that are wrong or slabs that you find that might not be listed.
-When you finish the physical count, update your spreadsheet.
+Periodically complete a physical count of the actual slabs and check to see that the numbers agree with the spreadsheet.
+Most customers do this on a monthly or quarterly basis.
+Print the spreadsheet and mark each serialized slab as it is found find in the yard.
+Note any locations that are wrong or slabs that are not be listed.
+When the physical count is finished the spreadsheet should be updated.